 BRISTOL FILM FESTIVALS:

 - Slapstick Festival aims to keep silent, visual and classic onscreen comedy alive for future generations, through raising awareness, interest and appreciation of this unique art form, developing new audiences for archive cinema, and supporting the sustainability and development of silent film organisations, through screening well-known, rare and unique archive cinema to the film going public.
-Next date: TBC – January, 2017.
+Next date: 26 to 28th January, 2018.

 - Bristol Film Festival is the youngest event on the city’s cultural calendar, having kicked off with a bang in 2016.
 An eclectic and exciting mix of film and related events is held at various places around the city.
-Next date: TBC – March, 2017.
+Next date: 9th – 12th March, 2017.

 Bath Film Festival – Somerset